-This book is dedicated to all those who belong to the “Homo Faber” group – the makers - who realised that just making is not enough.
-They made repetitive efforts to do better what they were doing, making mistakes, sometimes failing badly, but getting back up again and finally reaping results.
+This book is dedicated to all those who belong to the Homo Faber group – the “makers” – who realised that making is not enough.
+They made repeated efforts to improve what they were doing, sometimes they made mistakes and fell down, but they always got back up, aiming at excellence.

 “Transformation is everyone’s job” (E. Deming)

 In this interview you can find out more about what the second book "Excellence in Operations - Homo Faber: Do it Better" is about and how I came to write it.
 The interview was held by the University of Applied Sciences and Arts (HSLU).
 As the original interview is in German, you can read the translation in English below.

 The Meaning of Excellence — Benchmarks for Excellence — The Toll of Passing Time — In Search of Excellence — The EFQM Model — Pragmatically towards Excellence

 The Need for Change — A Model for Transformation — Set up the Right Culture for Change — Kaizen: Continuous Improvement — The Machine that changed the World

 Focus on your Customers — Customer Satisfaction — Customer Complaints — Market Intelligence — Product-Service System

 Process Focus — Process Reengineering — How to Reengineer — Step 1: Process Selection — Step 2: “As Is” Analysis — Step 3: Problem Solving — Step 4: Ideas generation — Step 5: “To Be”Design — Step 6: Test, Implement & Standardise — Design for Excellence

 Tools to "See" Waste and Value

 Definition of Waste and Value — Charts —Process Analysis Tools — Value Analysis & Value Engineering — Total Cost of Ownership